 President Emeritus Freeman A. Hrabowski, III signed the Higher Education Presidents’ Commitment to Full Student Voter Participation, committing UMBC to a goal of full participation in elections by members of the campus community.
 To help us reach this goal, take a few minutes to register to vote in Maryland or any other state using these tools.
 You also can confirm your registration or update your address.

-- View instructions for voting in the 2022 gubernatorial election, deadlines, and early voting links here.
+- View instructions for voting in the 2024 presidential election, deadlines, and early voting links here.

 - Register to vote in Maryland using the state’s online voter registration system.